Some drugs have requirements for coverage

 To find each drug's specific requirements

-You can use our online formulary, the "Approved Drug List," to look up a drug to see if there are requirements that you try other drugs first, or get prior authorization, or any other coverage detail.
+You can use our online formulary, the "Approved Drug List," to look up a drug to see if there are requirements that you try other drugs first, or get prior authorization, or any other coverage details.

 Common requirements and rules

 When you use the Approved Drug List to look up a drug, you may see abbreviations next to it indicating a restriction or limitation on how and when Priority Health will cover it.
 Below is our key to those requirements and limitations.